Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 >

 ### Step 3 - Using the Securityadmin Role to Grant Database and Schema Privileges
-With the Warehouse privileges in place, please execute the next two queries which will provide the `tasty_test_role` with the USAGE privilege on the `frostbyte_tasty_bytes` database and all schemas within.
+With the Warehouse privileges in place, please execute the next two queries which will provide the `tb_test_role` with the USAGE privilege on the `tb_101` database and all schemas within.

 Once again when completed we will recieve a `Statement executed successfully.
 X objects affected.` message.

 ```
-GRANT USAGE ON DATABASE frostbyte_tasty_bytes TO ROLE tasty_test_role;
+GRANT USAGE ON DATABASE tb_101 TO ROLE tb_test_role;
-GRANT USAGE ON ALL SCHEMAS IN DATABASE frostbyte_tasty_bytes TO ROLE tasty_test_role;
+GRANT USAGE ON ALL SCHEMAS IN DATABASE tb_101 TO ROLE tb_test_role;
 ```

 For more on Snowflake Database and Schema Grants please see below: